 Seatbelt laws apply to anyone over the age of 16 in all seats.
 This law is primarily enforced, and the first offense fine for not using a seatbelt is $124.

-Effective January 1, 2020, there are new requirements for child safety seat usage in Washington as shown in the table below.
+Effective January 1, 2020, there are new car seat laws in Washington for child safety seat usage as shown in the table below.

 In failing to obey these laws, you could be fined $124, or worse, put your child in danger.

 |Washington Child Safety Seat Laws||Rear-facing||Forward-facing with harness||Booster seat||Adult belt|

 |Age||younger than 2||younger than 4||older than 4||younger than 16;

 12 years and younger must be in the rear seat if practical;